-Minutes of meetings closed to the public shall destruction of closed determines that it is no longer necessary to protect the public interest Commission has given or the privacy of an individual by keeping them confidential.
-5 LCS 120/2.06(f).
+Minutes of meetings closed to the public shall destruction of closed existing minutes of all be available only after determines that it is no longer necessary to protect the public interest Commission has given or the privacy of an individual by keeping them confidential.
+5 ILCS 120/2.06(f).